 Failing to pay child support has the possibility of landing you in jail because it is a court-ordered payment.
 When the court orders you to do something — like appear during a child support hearing or pay support — and you fail to comply, you could be considered in contempt of court.

-Again, it’s important to remember that you’re being arrested for violating the court order, not for any inability to pay.
+Again, it’s important to remember that you’re being arrested for violating the court order, not for any inability to pay bills.
 All 50 states have processes for criminal prosecution for failure to pay child support, but invocation of this process is rare.

 3. When you purposely deceive the IRS to get out of paying taxes